Dhara-95/java_practice/README.md

 - Java Virtual Machine allows the same code to be run on different operating systems (Windows, Mac or Linux).
 - Files have a ```.java``` extention.
 - Can compile a .java file from the terminal with the command ```javac SomeFile.java``` - Compilation helps to catch an error.
-- If the file compiles successfully, this command produces an executable class: FileName.class.
-Executable means we can run this program from the terminal with the command ```java SomeClassName```.
+- If the file compiles successfully, this command produces an executable class: SomeFileName.class.
+Executable means we can run this program from the terminal with the command ```java SomeFileName```.

-We run the executable with the command:

-java Whales

-javac Whales.java
+- Whitespaces are not essential but important when it comes to code readability.

 ### Syntax